garywige/axicom-scripting-training/Lesson 2/README.md

 ## Conclusion

 In this lesson, you learned many useful concepts that can help you write much more advanced scripts than the previous lesson.
 I encourage you to you experiement with what you've learned so far to solidify the knowledge.
 A great excercise would be to expand on the Lesson 1 example and create a calculator with 4 basic modes: addition, subtraction, multiplication, and division.
 I leave the implementation details up to you!

+When you are ready for more PowerShell scripting, go ahead and go to [Lesson 3](../Lesson%203)